Biała Podlaska: World War II

-After Germany attacked their Soviet ally in Operation Barbarossa, a German prisoner-of-war camp was set up near Biała Podlaska for Soviet and Polish POWs.
+After Germany attacked the Soviets in Operation Barbarossa, a German prisoner-of-war camp was set up near Biała Podlaska for Soviet and Polish POWs.
 In 1942, they were replaced by some 600 French POWs brought from Rawa Ruska, who were soon relocated to a camp in nearby Hola.
-In 1943, Italian POWs were brought to the city and placed in a local subcamp of the Stalag 366/Z POW camp.
+In 1943, after Italian surrender to the Allies, Italian Military Internees were brought to the city and placed in a local subcamp of the Stalag 366 POW camp.
 The Germans subjected the Italians to mass starvation, epidemics, harassment and beatings, and over 400 Italians died in the camp.
 Poles provided food to starving Italians, despite the threat of being shot on sight by German guards, for both Italians and Poles for such attempts, with confirmed cases of such killings.
 There was also a forced labour subcamp for some 200–300 Italian POWs in the city.

 On 12 April 1944, the 14th Waffen Grenadier Division of the SS, composed of Ukrainian nationalists collaborating with Germany, pacified the present-day district of Sielczyk, burning twelve houses and murdering nine Polish men and women.

-In 1944 the town was recaptured by Polish and Soviet troops and restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
+In 1944 the town was recaptured by Polish and Soviet troops and restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in 1989.